LazaUK/AOAI-GPTFunctionCalling-Stock/README.md

 ### 2. JSON structure for GPT function definition:

 Azure OpenAI GPT models v0613 were trained to understand function structure that contain "**name**" and "**parameters**" fields.
-In my example, I indicate that the mddel can extract and match 2 mandatory properties: stock symbol for requested company and date in _YYYY-MM-DD_ format.
+In my example, I indicate that the model can extract and match 2 mandatory properties: stock symbol for requested company and date in _YYYY-MM-DD_ format.

 ``` JSON
 functions = [